chef/chef-oss-practices/contributors/guide/help-wanted.md

 # Overview

 We use two labels [Status: Help Wanted](#help-wanted) and [Status: Good First Issue](#good-first-issue) to flag issues that have been identified as well-suited for community contributors.
 The `Status: Good First Issue` label is a subset of `Status: Help Wanted` label, and indicates that project members have committed to providing extra assistance for new contributors.
-All `Good First Issue` items also have the `Help Wanted` label applied.
+All `Good First Issue` issues also have the `Help Wanted` label applied.

 We also have some [suggestions](#suggestions) for using these labels to help grow and improve our community.